ryankinal/campaignnotes/koi-clan/fumetsu.md

 	* Honor
 	* Sincerity
 * INCLUDE YOUR WIFE - CALL HER HANAKO
-	* Maybe suggest that she should be governor of Enzan
 * SPEND YA DAMN VOID POINTS

 ## Basic Info